triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

   # Compile the SYCL program down to a host fat binary including the FPGA bitstream
   $SYCL_BIN_DIR/clang++ -std=c++20 -fsycl -fsycl-targets=fpga64-xilinx-unknown-sycldevice \
     parallel_for_ND_range.cpp -o parallel_for_ND_range
-  # Do not forget about unset the variable for real execution
+  # Do not forget about unset the variable for real hardware execution
   unset XCL_EMULATION_MODE
   # Run on the real FPGA board
   ./parallel_for_ND_range